ahsanbasharat4385/React_Full_Project/README.md

 1) HTML
 2) CSS
 3) React
-4) React Hooks "useState, useEffect, useRef" you can definitions of Hooks Below
+4) React Hooks "useState, useEffect, useRef" Definitions of Hooks are given Below
 5) React Routes "React Router Dom"
+# React Interview Questions

 # What is Hooks?
 Hooks is a normal function of javascript.
 In react we can't update the variable of UI Component that is why we use hooks.
 # Hooks Conditions